Outdoor Safety and Health Considerations

-11) Headwear: For those experiencing hair loss, thinning hairline, or sensitive scalp, wearing a hat or some form of head covering is advisable.
-For those who experience excessive sweating, they may want to wear a headband or bandana.
+9) Headwear: For those experiencing hair loss, thinning hairline, or sensitive scalp, wearing a hat or some form of head covering is advisable.
+Those who experience excessive sweating may want to wear a headband or bandana.

 1) Permission to use the facilities/course for business: Some outdoor areas require registering with the parks department or whoever owns the property before using it for business purposes.
 Due diligence is required to acquire any necessary usage permit that reserves the spot for you and allows you to conduct business there.
 Some parks prevent business and finance transactions to occur on grounds.

 2) Liability insurance/coverage: If you carry your own liability insurance (which, if you’re taking on personal training clients for your business, you most likely do), make sure to notify your carrier and put the outdoor facility onto your insurance policy.
 This is no different than if you are adding a location or moving location; you need to notify your liability insurance carrier.